distributed-lab/blockchain-and-decentralized-systems-book/chapters/volume-1/en/2-history-and-operational-principles-of-bitcoin.md

 resources which a particular participant has.

 > **Block creation flow**
->> * A solution to a resource-intensive task must be provided
+>> * *A solution to a resource-intensive task must be provided*
->> * The one who has solved the task first notifies everyone else by sending them his proposed block
+>> * *The one who has solved the task first notifies everyone else by sending them his proposed block*
->> * The probability of being first depends on both the share of participant's resources as compared to all resources
+>> * *The probability of being first depends on both the share of participant's resources as compared to all resources*
->> * involved in the system and delays in data transmission channels
+>> * *Involved in the system and delays in data transmission channels*

 That's how we come to the very essence of mining in Bitcoin, which in practice means the solving of a resource-intensive task.
 This task is the same difficulty for all nodes in the network.
 Mining is essential for Bitcoin: honest users are